Honoratus: Archbishop of Arles

-Honoratus's reputation for sanctity throughout the southeastern portion of Gaul was such that in 426 after the assassination of Patroclus, Archbishop of Arles, he was summoned from his solitude to succeed to the government of the diocese, which the Arian and Manichaean beliefs had greatly disturbed.
+Honoratus' reputation for sanctity throughout the southeastern portion of Gaul was such that in 426 after the assassination of Patroclus, Archbishop of Arles, he was summoned from his solitude to succeed to the government of the diocese, which the Arian and Manichaean beliefs had greatly disturbed.
 He appears to have succeeded in re-establishing order and orthodoxy, while still continuing to direct from afar the monks of Lérins.

 He died in the arms of Hilary, one of his disciples and probably a relative, who was to succeed him in the See of Arles.
 Hilary wrote the Sermo de Vita Sancti Honorati probably around 430.

 Honoratus' various writings have not been preserved, nor has the Rule which he gave to the solitaries of Lérins.
 John Cassian, who had visited his monastery, dedicated to him several of his "Conferences".

 La Vida de Sant Honorat

 In the Middle Ages, Honaratus was the object of a pilgrimage in the Arles region, especially around Lérins Abbey, because of the writings in Occitan of Raymond Féraud (or Raimon Feraud), a monk who composed a hagiographical life for him around 1300 in Roquesteron.